Deborah Tepper Haimo: Career and graduate education

+In 1993 she established the Deborah and Franklin Haimo Awards for Distinguished College or University Teaching of Mathematics, named after her and her husband Franklin Haimo.

+Death

+She died on May 17, 2007.

 Awards and honors

 Franklin & Marshall College gave Haimo an honorary doctorate in 1991.

 She was named a Fellow of the American Association for the Advancement of Science in 1996.

 Haimo was given the Yueh-Gin Gung and Dr. Charles Y. Hu Award for Distinguished Service to the MAA in 1997.